CPS and COVID-19

 To attempt to shed light on the effects of the COVID-19 outbreak on the American labor market, the Bureau of Labor statistics added five new questions about work in the time of COVID-19 to the basic monthly CPS questionnaire.

-These questions were first asked in May of 2020 and will continue until further notice.
-These questions can be previewed here.
+These questions were first asked in May of 2020 and continued through September of 2022.
+These questions can be viewed here.
 Summary tables made using these data are available from the Census Bureau.
-These variables are now available from IPUMS CPS here.
+These variables are available from IPUMS CPS here.